jeanburgos/SD-WAN-on-Eve-NG/README.md

 To logon to vManage using the console, wait for "System Ready" befor using the default credentials to login.
 User admin, password admin.

 ![VManage Login on Ubuntu](vManage-Login.PNG)

+This project is a work in progress.
+Since this scenario does not have internet access, it causes the ubuntu machine to be really slow when accessing vManage GUI.